OpenEvalProject/evals/manuscripts/elife-53582/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/53582/elife-53582-fig1-v1.jpg)

-**Figure 1.:** Tg-Cyp4f39–/– mice.(A) Schematic illustration of the cornea, tear film, and structures of major meibum lipids (wax ester [WE], cholesteryl ester [CE], and (O-Acyl)-ω-hydroxy fatty acid [OAHFA]), together with their simplified structures.
+**Figure 1.:** (A) Schematic illustration of the cornea, tear film, and structures of major meibum lipids (wax ester [WE], cholesteryl ester [CE], and (O-Acyl)-ω-hydroxy fatty acid [OAHFA]), together with their simplified structures.
 Orange and red indicate the fatty alcohol (FAl) and ω-OH fatty acid (FA) moieties, respectively.
 (B) Schematic diagram of Cyp4f39+/+ (wild type), Cyp4f39–/– (Cyp4f39 whole-body knockout), and Tg-Cyp4f39–/– mice.
 Blue represents Cyp4f39 expression and gray indicates Cyp4f39 deficiency.
 (C) Body weight of Tg-Cyp4f39+/+ (n = 3), Tg-Cyp4f39+/– (n = 8), and Tg-Cyp4f39–/– (n = 7) mice at 10–12 months of age.
 Values presented are means ± SD.
 (D) Total lysates (20 μg) prepared from the heart, lung, liver, stomach, small intestine, kidney, epidermis, meibomian gland, and cornea of 12-month-old Tg-Cyp4f39–/– mice were separated by SDS-PAGE and subjected to immunoblotting with anti-FLAG and anti-GAPDH antibodies (loading control).
 (E, F) Photographs of 12-month-old Tg-Cyp4f39+/+ and Tg-Cyp4f39–/– mice.
 The photographs in (F) are enlargements of the areas enclosed by the yellow frames in panel (E).
 Tg +/+, Tg-Cyp4f39+/+; Tg–/–, Tg-Cyp4f39–/–; M. gland, Meibomian gland.

 Dry eye disease is caused by destabilization of the tear film and is accompanied by symptoms of eye discomfort and visual dysfunction, and potentially by ocular surface damage (Gayton, 2009).
 The prevalence of dry eye disease varies among countries and regions (7–33% of the population) and is increasing year by year (Gayton, 2009; Dana et al., 2019).
 Dry eye disease is roughly classified into two types: aqueous-deficient dry eye (ADDE) and evaporative dry eye (EDE) (Bron and Tiffany, 2004; Craig et al., 2017).
 Most cases of EDE are caused by meibomian gland dysfunction (MGD).
 MGD is the most common cause of dry eye disease: one study reported that 87% of dry eye patients suffer from MGD (either MGD alone or MGD with ADDE) (Horwath-Winter, 2003).